By Jessica Port

 High School Cliques

 I went to a large high school.
 I didn’t know everyone in my graduating class.
 I barely knew 20 percent.
 But I knew which groups tended to stick together.
 The Wrestling Team.
 The Football Team.
+The Cheerleaders.
 The Drama Club.
 The Show Choir.
 The Science Olympiad.

 It makes sense, after all.
 Be friends with people like you, and people you like.
 Why wouldn’t these groups make sense?
 It’s not like I’d been barred entry.

 There wasn’t some sort of permeating meanness around these groups.
 There wasn’t much malice between the cheerleaders and the chess team.